kamialie/education/docker/README.md

 - **EXPOSE** _\<port\>_ [_<port>/protocol>..._]

 Informs Docker that the container listens on the specified network port at runtime(doesn't actually publish them, use -p flag of docker run to publish or -P to publish all exposed port randomly), defaults to TCP(can specify UDP)

+Default is tcp, can also specify udp:

+	EXPOSE 80/tcp
+	EXPOSE 4242/udp

 #### ADD
 - **ADD** _\<src>... \<dest\>_